Companion book now available!

 Word of Wisdom

-An alleged revelation given to Joseph Smith Jr. which forbids the consumption or use of coffee, tea, tobacco and alcohol.
+An alleged revelation given to Joseph Smith Jr. which forbids the consumption or use of coffee, tea, tobacco, and alcohol.
 This is usually considered to include modern drinks such as soda pop containing caffeine.

 Unless otherwise noted, all original material on this Field Guide website

-is © 2001-2006 by Pam Dewey.
+is © 2001-2011 by Pamela Starr Dewey.

 Careful effort has been made to give credit as clearly as possible to any specific material quoted or ideas extensively adapted from any one resource.
 Corrections and clarifications regarding citations for any source material are welcome, and will be promptly added to any sections which are found to be inadequately documented as to source.